-Have you ever tried to right-click on an image in order to save it, only to find that the option to save the image is no where to be found?
-From time to time you’ll likely run into such an issue, and in many cases it has to do with how a particular web page is designed (css, etc.).
+Have you ever tried to right-click on an image in order to save it, only to find that the option to save the image is nowhere to be found?
+From time to time, you’ll likely run into such an issue, and in many cases, it has to do with how a particular web page is designed (CSS, etc.).

 Image Downloader probably isn’t an extension that you’ll use on a day-to-day basis, but it’s been instrumental to me in those instances where I needed to quickly download a stubborn image.
-Have a look at our video walkthrough as I step through the entire image downloading process using this great extension.
+Have a look at our video walkthrough as I step through the entire image-downloading process using this great extension.